Skip to main content

 Account limits apply across all running sandboxes.
 If you need higher limits, contact support.

-Sandboxes support images from any Docker-compatible registry: Docker Hub is the default, so pytorch/pytorch resolves to Docker Hub, but ghcr.io/org/image goes to GitHub’s registry.
-For private images, add registry credentials via the dashboard, then pass --registry-credentials-id when creating a sandbox.
+Container sandboxes (--container) pull from any Docker-compatible registry, including private ones.
+For private images, add registry credentials via the dashboard, then switch to Settings in the toggle.
+Then pass --container --registry-credentials-id <id> when creating a sandbox.
 Use prime registry list to view saved credentials and prime registry check-image to verify an image is accessible.

 GPU Support